 Before the investigators create an investigative report, the parties and no more than one advisor for each party (whom the parties must identify to the Title IX Coordinator) will be provided electronic or hard copy access to review a case file that contains all evidence obtained by the investigators that is directly related to allegations raised, including inculpatory or exculpatory evidence, regardless of whether the College will consider such information in reaching a determination of responsibility.
-All such evidence will be included in a case file created by the investigators.
 All parties will be afforded ten (10) calendar days after being provided access to review the case file, to submit to the investigators a written response to the evidence gathered.
 Parties may but are not required to submit a written response to the case file, but any responses timely filed by either party will be considered by the investigators before they complete their investigation report.
 The investigators may determine additional investigation is necessary based on the written submissions or that no additional investigation is needed.
-Once the investigators complete their investigations, they will draft an investigative report.